tjavaheripour/School_District_Analysis/README.md

   - Scores by school size

-    Thomas High School has 1635 students which refer to the Medium Category.
-The average math and reading score, the passing percentage and the % Overall students passing of each category remained unaltered.
+    Having 1635  student, Thomas High School falls in the medium size category of schools.
+While nullifying the 9th graders scores did affect the Thomas High School average scores and passing rates but this change did not reflect in the results for the category itself.
     - Scores after school size
     - ![After school size.png](https://github.com/tjavaheripour/School_District_Analysis/blob/main/Resources/After%20school%20size.PNG)